SamanShafigh/atomic-react/README.md

 ## How to implement the view part

-Even Implementing a logic less app that only displays some data could be challenging for big application.
+Even implementing a logic-less app that only displays some data could be challenging when it becomes big.
 One of the practices that is used for implanting a complex react application is to divide components into 2 groups that we call them containers and components

 https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0